vds/GoIntermediateTraining01/Exercise2/README.md

 Hint: [Example of unmarshalling xml in go](https://golang.org/pkg/encoding/xml/#example_Unmarshal)

 ### Accessing feed data
-Unmarshal the xml file into a Feed struct instance and orint the Feed title to the screen
+Unmarshal the xml file into a Feed struct instance and print the Feed title to the screen

 Hint: xml.Unmarshal